cabooster/DeepCAD-RT/Gallery.md

-*Time-lapse imaging of the calcium dynamics of telencephalic neurons in the zebrafish brain.
+*Time-lapse imaging of the calcium dynamics of telencephalic neurons in the zebrafish brain (GCaMP6s).
 Top, the original low-SNR data.
 Middle, DeepCAD-RT enhanced data.
 Bottom, high-SNR recording with 10-fold SNR.
 Magnified views show the neural activity of the yellow boxed region in a short period.
 Scale bar, 20 μm for the entire FOV and 5 μm for magnified views.*